kenedyolisi/tic_tac_toe/readme.md

-# Tic Tac Toe Game
+# Tic Tac Toe

-This is a personal project of tic-tac-toe game I created while honing my skills in react following the [Tic-Tac-Toe tutorial](https://react.devs/learn/tutorial-tic-tac-toe).
+This is a personal project of tic-tac-toe game.

-The game:
+## Features

 - Lets you play tic-tac-toe,
+- Stores the game's history as a the game progresses,
 - Indicates when a player has won the game,

-- Stores the game's history as a the game progresses,

 - Allows players to review the game's history and see previous versions of the game's board.